Quantum computing from a mathematical perspective: a description of the quantum circuit model: Historical precedents of Quantum Computation

 \section{Historical precedents of Quantum Computation}

-The origins of quantum computation date back to 1980, when American physicist Paul Benioff (b.
-1930) described a computing model defined by quantum mechanical Hamiltonians \cite{benioff1980computer}.
-Later that year, Russian mathematician Yuri Manin gave a first idea on how to simulate a quantum system with a computer governed by quantum mechanics \cite{manin1980computable}.
-Both of them laid the groundwork for two of the basic components of quantum computing: quantum Turing machines and quantum computers \cite{nielsen2002quantum}. \\
+The origins of quantum computation date back to 1980, when Paul Benioff described a computing model defined by quantum mechanical Hamiltonians \cite{benioff1980computer}.
+Later that year, Yuri Manin gave a first idea on how to simulate a quantum system with a computer governed by quantum mechanics \cite{manin1980computable}.
+Both of them laid the groundwork for two of the basic components of quantum computing: quantum Turing machines and quantum computers \cite{nielsen2002quantum}.

-Two years later, American theoretical physicist Richard Feynman (1918 -- 1988) talked in one of his most seminal papers about the problems of simulating physics with a classical computer \cite{feynman1982simulating}, and introduced independently a quantum model of computation.
-He stated that, being the world quantum mechanical, the inherent difficulty within the possibility of exactly replicating the behavior of nature is related to the problem of simulating quantum physics.
+Two years later, Richard Feynman explored the problems of simulating physics with a classical computer in one of his most seminal papers \cite{feynman1982simulating}, and introduced independently a quantum model of computation.
+He stated that, being the world quantum mechanical, the difficulty for replicating exactly the behavior of nature is related to the problem of simulating quantum physics.
 This way, the most important rule defined by Feynman deals with the computational complexity at the time of efficiently simulating a quantum system.
-If one doubles the dimensions of the system, it would be ideal that the size of the computational resources needed for this task also double in the worst case, instead of experimenting an exponential growth. \\
+If one doubles the dimension of the system, it would be ideal that the size of the computational resources needed for this task also double in the worst case, instead of experiencing an exponential growth.

 Feynman also stated the underlying limitations that appear when it comes to simulate the probabilities of a physical system.
 Instead of calculating the probabilities of such a system, which he proved to be impossible, he proposed that the computer itself should have a probabilistic nature.
 To this new kind of machine he gave the name of quantum computer, and stated that it had a distinct essence than the well-known Turing machines.
 He also noted that with one of them it should be possible to simulate correctly any quantum system, and the physical world itself.
-Feynman asked himself if it would be possible to define a universal quantum computer, capable of modeling all possible quantum systems and detached from the possible problems that originate from its physical implementation, in the same way that a classical one is. \\
+Feynman asked himself if it would be possible to define a universal quantum computer, capable of modeling all possible quantum systems and detached from the possible problems that originate from its physical implementation, in the same way that a classical one is.